Teemamin/spice_ur_look/README.md

 ----
-SpiceUrLook project is a fictitious online store that provides a unique customer experience: This includes giving a personalized experience to each customer or visitor of the website, options of responsive view point from devices of varying sccreen size and easy login via google social login.
+SpiceUrLook project is a fictitious online store that provides a unique customer experience: This includes giving a personalized experience to each customer or visitor of the website, options of responsive view point from devices of varying screen size and easy login via google social login.

  ## UX
  ----